-The treadmills come with a moving belt acting as the running surface, which can be moved in both manual and motorized methods.
+The treadmill come with a moving belt acting as the running surface, which can be moved in both manual and motorized methods.

 Instead of using your own body to do the task like manual units, a motorized treadmill uses a motor to make the belt move, allowing gymers to exercise on it without difficulties.

-Moreover, treadmills are also the ideal trainer for all fitness levels because of the ability to set the desired speed as well as adjust the slope of the platform.
+Moreover, It is also the ideal trainer for all fitness levels because of the ability to set the desired speed as well as adjust the slope of the platform.

 Better Abs Engagement